Accommodations for Employees

 Review of Requested Accommodation

-Submitting the Reasonable Accommodation Request Form (Word Version and PDF Version available) sets in motion a collaborative, interactive process between the employee, supervisor/manager, department head, Human Resources Consultant, and the ADA and Employment Compliance Program Manager to determine whether a reasonable accommodation is available to assist the employee in performing the essential functions of their role.
+Submitting the Reasonable Accommodation Request Form sets in motion a collaborative, interactive process between the employee, supervisor/manager, department head, Human Resources Consultant, and the Equal Opportunity and Access Program Manager to determine whether a reasonable accommodation is available to assist the employee in performing the essential functions of their role.
 Submitting a request for reasonable accommodation does not guarantee an accommodation will be granted.
 The employee must provide the proper documentation regarding the disability and the request will be analyzed according to the guidelines set forth by the U.S. Equal Employment Opportunity Commission (EEOC).

 Employees with workplace restrictions must provide medical documentation from their healthcare provider detailing the restriction(s) and reason(s) for the restriction(s).
 Workplace restrictions must be reviewed and updated upon the following: